 Operating principles of solid-state and conventional controls along with their practical applications.
 Includes braking, jogging, plugging, safety interlocks, wiring, and schematic diagram interpretations.
-Upon completion, students will be able to:

 Electricians are needed to install and maintain electrical power, communications, lighting, and control systems in homes, businesses, and factories.
 They work indoors and outdoors, in nearly every type of facility.
 Almost all electricians work full time, which may include evenings and weekends.
 Although the work is not as dangerous as other construction occupations, potential injuries include electrical shocks and burns, cuts, and falls.